 October 8, 2014 - January 4, 2015

-When the Greeks Ruled Egypt: From Alexander the Great to Cleopatra examines the interactions between Greek and Egyptian cultures during the nearly 300-year period when Egypt was under Greek rule.
-With some 150 objects, the exhibition reveals the many and diverse ways in which cultural tropes were strategically used by Egypt’s Ptolemaic rulers as a means of asserting power and provoking loyalty among the conquered population.
-In the process, it also reveals the intense familial intrigue and jockeying for position that characterized the Ptolemies as they sought to maintain their position.
+When the Greeks Ruled Egypt: From Alexander the Great to Cleopatra examined the interactions between Greek and Egyptian cultures during the nearly 300-year period when Egypt was under Greek rule.
+With some 150 objects, the exhibition revealed the many and diverse ways in which cultural tropes were strategically used by Egypt’s Ptolemaic rulers as a means of asserting power and provoking loyalty among the conquered population.
+In the process, it also revealed the intense familial intrigue and jockeying for position that characterized the Ptolemies as they sought to maintain their position.

 February 13, 2014 - June 8, 2014